steqeq/0000/docs/how-to/rocm-for-ai/hugging-face-models.rst

 ********************************

 `Hugging Face <https://huggingface.co>`_ hosts the world’s largest AI model repository for developers to obtain transformer models.
+Hugging Face models and tools significantly enhance productivity, performance, and accessibility in developing and deploying AI solutions.

-This section describes how to run the popular community transformer models from Hugging Face on AMD accelerators and GPUs.
+This section describes how to run popular community transformer models from Hugging Face on AMD accelerators and GPUs.

 .. _rocm-for-ai-hugging-face-transformers: